matiyas/LGiM_Mono/README.md

 # LGIM_Mono

 ## Introduction
-This is basic 3d engine.
-It allows loading multiple 3d models in .obj format.
-Loaded models can be freely rotated, scaled and moved on the surface.
-Each model can have texture.
-Engine also allows rotation and moving our point of view.
+The project is 3D engine containing basic functionalities such as loading 3D models in .obj format, loading textures for models, rotating, moving and scaling models.
+It's also possible to move and rotate the camera.

 ## Technologies
 * Monodevelop